joel-hamilton/bin/notes-cron-task/README.md

     a. on dates (special format)
     b. recurring by frequency f1, f2, f3
         - just weight these ones and randomly select X to send via SMS/email?
-2. update dates wit special format for ages/ago
+2. update dates with special format for ages/ago